Create a Drag & Drop Tool with H5P

 1. To add a text draggable, click the Text icon in the toolbar.

 2. Enter your answer in the Text field.
 This can be as many words as you like, and a range of colours and sizes, but be mindful of space restrictions and readability.

 3. Tick Select All, this will ensure that the drop zone will allow the draggable to enter each zone.
 This guarantees that incorrect and correct answers are possible.

 4. Click Done to save your changes and create the draggable.

 5. This will insert the draggable into the activity.
 Use the menu to resize, move or delete the draggable.

-6. Keep adding draggable until you've created enough to fill all of your drop zones.
+6. Keep adding the draggables until you've created enough to fill all of your drop zones.

-Note: You can set a draggable to correspond with multiple drop zones, but for the purpose of this guide we have used one for each drop zone.
+You can set a draggable to correspond with multiple drop zones, but for the purpose of this guide, we have used one for each drop zone.

-6. A preview of the new drag and drop activity will appear.
-You can test the object by dragging the corresponding answers into drop zones, and click Check to make sure everything is working correctly.
+1. Click Save and Insert.
+A preview of the new drag and drop activity will appear.
+You can test the object by dragging the corresponding answers into drop zones and click Check to make sure everything is working correctly.

-7. The activity is now ready to add to your space.
-Click Insert to add the drag and drop to the document (or other embeddable area) you are working on.
+2. The activity is now ready to add to your space.
+Click Insert to add the drag and drop to the document (or other embeddable areas) you are working on.